If you or someone you love needs emergency heart treatment, it’ll help to know when they should get to the emergency room and what to expect.

 - Information on any chronic health conditions you have

 - A list of your allergies

-- A current list of medications, vitamins, and herbal supplements you are taking
+- A list of medications, vitamins, and herbal supplements you’re taking

 - The names and numbers of your doctors, family, and friends who may need to be contacted